sage-code/maj/basic.md

 A word can have a specialized role in a sentence.

-* Nouns are finalized with {"a","e","u"} or a consonant;
+* Nouns are finalized with {"a","e","y"} or any consonant;
 * Verbs are finalized with suffix "u", "ure", "ufu", "upa", "ugo";
-* Adjectives are finalized with "o" or consonant;
+* Adjectives are finalized with "o" or any consonant;
-* Adverbs are usually finalized with vowel "o" or a consonant;
+* Adverbs are finalized with vowel "o" or any consonant;
 * Pronouns are monosyllabic, 2 or 3 letter long;
 * Prepositions are monosyllabic, 2 or 3 letter long;
 * Determinants are monosyllabic prepositions, 2 - 3 letter long;

 ## Pronoun

 Is a word that can function by itself as a noun in a phrase to refer either to the participants in the discourse or to someone or something mentioned elsewhere in the discourse.

-Pronouns have 3 cases in Maj:
+**Pronouns cases:**

 * nominative
 * objective